crispinprojects/gtk4-simple-calendar/README.md

 prev-year
 ```

-An example of how to use these signal to connect call backs in the user program (see main.c) is shown below.
+An example of how to use these signals to connect to call backs in the user program (see main.c) is shown below.

 ```
 g_signal_connect(CUSTOM_CALENDAR(calendar), "day-selected", G_CALLBACK(callbk_calendar_day_selected), label_date);